knpuniversity/stripe/knpu/ep2-subscriptions/upgrade-upcoming-invoice-process.md

 ## Using the Upcoming Invoice

 With the frontend *somewhat* functional, let's finish the logic in our endpoint.
-At the bottom, Symfony keeps a list of AJAX requests.
-Click the `4f4` sha link to get more information about that request.
+At the bottom, Symfony keeps a list of the AJAX requests.
+Click the `4f4` sha link to get more information about our AJAX request.
 Then, click the Debug link on the left.

 In the last chapter, we dumped the upcoming `\Stripe\Invoice` object that we got from the Stripe API.
 This is it!
 It looks a little funny, but the data is hiding